SUMITpoddarrr/predictive_maintenance/README.md

 ##Dataset
 The project uses historical machine data, including sensor readings and failure history, to train the machine learning models.
 The dataset includes:
-Sensor Readings: Temperature, pressure, humidity, etc.
+-Sensor Readings: Temperature, pressure, humidity, etc.
-Maintenance Logs: History of maintenance events.
+-Maintenance Logs: History of maintenance events.
-Failure Events: Data related to past machine failures.
+-Failure Events: Data related to past machine failures.
 Note: The dataset used in this project can be replaced with real-time sensor data for live predictions.

 ##Machine Learning Model